-- Keep valuables out of sight in car - Lock purse or valuables in car prior to leaving for visit - Keep car in working order and at least a half tank of gas - Park in well-lit, visible area and lock the car doors - Park down the street instead of in the driveway or directly in front of the house - Observe the premises for suspicious activity - Trust your instincts, if you feel unsafe-leave - Carry as little as possible into home, only those things you are willing to leave behind in an emergency - Stay in your car until you can get int to the building safely
+- · Keep valuables out of sight in car. - Lock purse or valuables in car prior to leaving for visit. - Keep car in working order and at least a half tank of gas. - Park in well-lit, visible area and lock the car doors - Park on the street instead of in the driveway of the house; use the first or last space in a line of cars. - Observe the premises for suspicious activity. - Trust your instincts, if you feel unsafe-leave - Carry as little as possible into home, only those things you are willing to leave behind in an emergency. - Stay in your car until you can get into the building safely.

-During The Visit
+During the Visit

-- Be aware of others present during visit
+- Be aware of others present during visit.

-- Assess person's emotional state
+- Assess person's emotional state.

-- Avoid sitting in the kitchen, there are many potential weapons there
+- Avoid sitting in the kitchen, there are many potential weapons there.

-- Be aware of possible exits
+- Be aware of possible exits.

-- Avoid positioning self so that you become trapped if needed to make quick exit
+- Avoid positioning self so that you become trapped if needed to make quick exit.

-- If situation escalates-leave
+- If situation escalates-leave.

-- Visually check the surrounding area or parking area when leaving
+- Visually check the surrounding area or parking area when leaving.

-- · Have car keys in hand when leaving
+- Have car keys in hand when leaving.